-The Method Dirt Team participates in the SoCal Cycling League, which is an official league sanctioned by the National Interscholastic Cycling Association (NICA).
-The SoCal season runs from February through May, but we ride most of the year since we benefit from a 12 month riding season in Southern California.
+The Method Dirt Team takes part in the SoCal Cycling League, which is an official league sanctioned by the National Interscholastic Cycling Association (NICA).
+The SoCal season runs from December through May, but our individual students ride most of the year since we benefit from a 12 month riding season in Southern California.

 To take part on the Dirt Team, we must enroll students full time at Method Schools.
 Eligible students are in middle school or high school and live in one of the following counties:

 Students must own a mountain bike - the school cannot provide one.

 Some of our students train during the day at professional facilities with expertise in training in extreme sports such as mountain biking.
 But. many of our students choose to take a more traditional trail with school, and they still participate in practice rides and races just like our other members.
 Either way works for us...really, it's what works best for the student athlete and his/her family.

 Annual, for students who remain at Method for an entire year